Sunshinesheep/OpenBehavior-doc/docs/source/generate_scenarios_by_openbehavior.md

 ## Example: Lane Following on a Straight Road

 ### Overview
 This example demonstrates a standard multi-vehicle interaction on a highway-style straight road.
-The key highlight here is the **heterogeneous behavior control**:
 1. **The Ego Vehicle** follows a specific path with a "cautious" driving style.
 2. **Standard NPCs** (npc1, npc2, npc3) use rule-based "normal" models with randomized spatial ranges to ensure scenario diversity.
 3. **Adaptive NPC** (npc4) utilizes our **Behavioral Model Binding** mechanism, which dynamically switches its driving profile based on the `scenario_mode`.